CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/LabIntro-V2.md

 ## Getting Started with the Lab

-Welcome to your Data Factory in a Day with Microsoft Fabric workshop!
+Welcome to your Advanced Analytics from Models to Outcomes with Microsoft Fabric workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment